-Although often considered an exclusively classic pattern, plaid has started to work up the courage to break into modern homes with a contemporary flair all its own.
-Blown out scale, bright, unconventional colors, and the layering of styles have brought this once-uber-traditional pattern into the millennium with panache.
+Once considered an exclusively traditional pattern, plaid has made its way into modern homes in contemporary large-scale styles.
+Blown out proportions, bright unconventional colors, and the layering of styles have brought this classic pattern into the millennium with panache.
 Because it's a classic, plaid also endures as a no-fail pattern for more traditional tastes.

 If something still feels slightly "off" in your space, it could be a lack of dimension.
 One of the most effective (not to mention, affordable) ways to infuse dimension into a space is through pattern.
 Plaid gets the job done with a seemingly limitless array of color mixtures and scale combinations.
 You can use it as drapery fabric, throw pillows, bedding, even wall coverings.
 Introduce an oversize pattern for the greatest impact.
 Imagine for a moment that this room didn't have the plaid finish on the wall.
-Although still pretty, the whimsical edge is suddenly missing.
+Although still pretty, the whimsical edge is suddenly missing without buffalo plaid decor.